 To understand the Big Fight over Net Metering, you must understand that some utilities favor solar power to the point of assisting its growth, while others do not.
 Read more about that here (March, 2015) here, here, here, here and here.
 The fight is over the value of solar to utilities, and that value (analysis updated here) is reflected in Net Metering.
 For ways in which utilities can grapple with the economics of such "load defection," click here and here, and note the "net benefit" studies cited here.

-And value is a political term -- this fellow says net metering is just another way for solar homeowners like me to pick my neighbors' pockets.
+A key concept: Value.
+It's indisputably a political term.
+This fellow says net metering is just another way for solar homeowners like me to pick my neighbors' pockets.
 Indeed, he contends here that it's all part of a multi-level, gross government interference in the free market for energy, one that results in greenies directly and indirectly picking non-greenie pockets.
 In my own state, Georgia, Georgia Power agreed (in November, 2013) to drop its request for a special "solar fee" to bill to array owners.